catpawzz/Catkeys/README.md

 # Catkeys
 I developed this client because I couldn't find any Misskey client app that met my preferences.
 It's still in very early development and therefore I would recommend not to use it before a real version comes out :<

 You can also find this app on the play store!
 [Play Store](https://play.google.com/store/apps/details?id=com.catpawz.catkeys)

+!!THE PLAY STORE LINK IS CURRENTLY NOT WORKING DUE TO SOME ISSUES WITH GOOGLE PLAY REQUIREMENTS!!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/N4N2FINT7)